 Drug traffickers and other criminals in the Bolivian/Brazilian border region present a serious danger to travellers crossing the border.

-The safety standards that you might expect of tour operators are not always met, especially when undertaking adventure sports.
+The safety standards you might expect of transport and tour operators, including adventure activities, may not be of the same level as in Australia.
 Sufficient life jackets for boats, rafts and kayaks are not always provided.
-Check operators' credentials and safety equipment beforehand and ensure your travel insurance policy covers your planned activities.
-Don’t be afraid to ask about or insist on minimal safety requirements with tour operators.
+Check operators' credentials and safety equipment beforehand and ensure your travel insurance policy covers your planned activities. .
+Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
+If appropriate safety equipment is not available, you should use another provider.

 Uyuni Salt Plains: During winter and early spring, tours to the Uyuni salt plains can run one or two days late as heavy snowfalls and melting snow can cause difficult driving conditions and blocked roads.
 Check the reputations of companies offering tours to Uyuni, as the quality of the drivers and vehicles can vary greatly.
 Australians are advised to choose a company that operates with CB radio communications and/or satellite telephones for emergencies, as mobile phone coverage is very limited.